Hurricane Delta to bring heavy rain, intense wind, 'life-threatening' storm surge to Louisiana on Friday

 That wind will be accompanied by heavy rain and life-threatening storm surge.

-Delta is located about 400 miles south of the Louisiana coast.
-It is currently a Category 2 hurricane with sustained winds of 105 miles per hour, and it is moving northwest at 14 miles per hour.
+Delta is located about 345 miles south of the Louisiana coast.
+It was a Category 2 storm earlier in the day on Thursday but grew stronger and became a Category 3 around 5 p.m.

 Thankfully, the storm is expected to keep moving quickly.
-So while it may strengthen and still pack quite the punch when it does make landfall, it is not expected to linger over Louisiana.
+So while it may still pack quite the punch when it does make landfall, it is not expected to linger over Louisiana.

 Significant flash flooding and minor to moderate river flooding are likely in parts of Louisiana Friday and Saturday, with additional flooding in portions of the central Gulf Coast into the Lower Mississippi Valley.
 Get more local weather info at https://t.co/SiZo8ozBbn pic.twitter.com/HflwJ3CgAv— National Hurricane Center (@NHC_Atlantic) October 8, 2020